 Wychavon District Council

 District Councils are sub-divisions within the County Councils.
 Our District Council is Wychavon.
-The district covers 664km2 of the southern and eastern part of the County of Worcestershire and is the largest of the six Worcestershire districts, including the towns of Droitwich.
+The district covers 664km2 of the southern and eastern part of the County of Worcestershire and is the largest of the six Worcestershire districts.
 With a population of 116,900, the area is made up of the three towns of Droitwich Spa, Evesham and Pershore, and nearly 100 villages and hamlets.

 Headquarters are at the Civic Centre in Pershore.
 There are also Community Contact Centres in Droitwich, where residents can access district and Worcestershire County Council services, and at Evesham, where this access is further enhanced with Job Centre Plus and Police services under one roof.